mhaidarhanif/rewinds/README.md

 - [x] Full stack type safety with Remix
   - [x] Enabled for HMR/HDR (hot module/data reload)
-  - [x] v2 futur flags
+  - [x] v2 future flags
 - [x] UI components with React and Radix UI, ready to use and 100% customizable
-- [x] Styles, colors, fonts, icons, responsive design with Tailwind CSS
+- [x] Styles, colors, fonts, icons, and responsive design with Tailwind CSS
 - [x] Database with Prisma ORM and PlanetScale
-- [x] Auth with Remix Auth using session cookie
+- [x] Auth with Remix Auth using a session cookie
 - [x] Form and data validation with Conform and Zod
 - [x] SEO functions with meta tags, `robots.txt`, `sitemap.xml`, `canonical`
 - [x] Various utilities with external libraries